AlexPizarro7/Kepler/README.md

 `docker-compose exec api {your command}`

 You can also use the docker desktop interface to access the terminal visually.

+## To Run Django Tests
+Open up a terminal or enter the docker container exec from Docker Desktop GUI for the kepler_api and run the following command `docker-compose exec api python manage.py test`
+!
+If you used Docker Desktop GUI type the command below `python manage.py test`

 - To populate the DB
 `docker-compose exec api python manage.py migrate`